nix-community/crate2nix/README.md

 # you are in a shell with crate2nix
 ```

-This uses git fetch to reference nixos-unstable because at the time of writing this, it contains a necessary fix.
+This uses a pinned version nixos-unstable because at the time of writing this, it contains a necessary fix.

 If that doesn't work for you, you can override the `pkgs` argument, e.g.: